EchterAlsFake/PHUB/docs/source/features/feed.rst

 Account feed
 ============

-If an :py:class:`.Account` objects initialises successfully, you can access your account feed.

 .. note::
-    Pornhub's feed is the place where you get the notifications from your subscribtions, comments,
-    video uploads, etc.

-The :py:class:`.Feed` object is a utility object that initialises custom :py:class:`.Query` objects.
-These queries contain :py:class:`.FeedItem` objects.

-You can get the raw feed this way:
+    As of today, feed parsing is still experimental and requires bs4.

+If a :py:class:`.Account` object initialises successfully, you can access your account :py:class:`.Feed`.

 .. code-block:: python

+    import phub

+    client = phub.Client('my-username', 'my-password')

-    my_feed = client.account.feed.feed
+    feed = client.account.feed.feed

+    # Print the first 10 feed news
-    for item in my_feed:
+    for item in feed[:10]:
         print(item)

-You can also specify custom filters to generate other feeds queries.
+You can also specify custom feed filters:

 .. code-block:: python

     from phub.locals import Section

-    my_feed = client.account.feed.filter(
+    comments_feed = client.account.feed.filter(
         user = 'my-user', # Filter notifications from a specific user name or object section = Section.COMMENTS # Or any other section type )

+    # Print the first 10 feed news
-    for item in my_feed:
+    for item in comments_feed[:10]:
         print(item)